geoserver/geoserver/doc/en/user/source/extensions/netcdf/netcdf.rst

-The ``_auxiliary.xml`` file also needs to be modified, open it and change the ``attributes`` element(s), adding a ``location:String`` attribute right after the ``imageIndex:Integer`` attribute (position is important, mosaic construction will fail if the attribute is mispaced):
+The ``_auxiliary.xml`` file also needs to be modified, open it and change the ``attributes`` element(s), adding a ``location:String`` attribute right after the ``imageIndex:Integer`` attribute (position is important, mosaic construction will fail if the attribute is misplaced):

 .. code-block:: xml